yschroe/chessalyzer.js/README.md

 A JavaScript library for batch analyzing chess games.

-NOTE: In Version 0.1.0 the API changed dramatically.
-Following description is not up to date!
+NOTE: In Version 0.1.0 the API changed significantly!

 ## Features

 -   Batch process PGN files
 -   Filter games (e.g. only analyze games where WhiteElo > 1800)
--   Track statistics for each piece and tile
+-   Track statistics
 -   Fully modular, track only the stats you need to preserve performance
 -   Generate heatmaps out of the generated data
 -   It's fast (>800.000 moves/s on a i5-7200U; only PGN parsing)
+-   Handles big files easily

 ## Usage